 Accidents happen every second.
 The longer you’re on the road the more likely it is that you could end up getting in an accident.
 While good driving skills and following road safety tips will reduce the likelihood of an accident happening, you’ll want adequate insurance coverage.
 Review your policy to ensure that it covers you, your passengers, and your vehicle fully.
 Also, make sure there is a copy of your insurance card in your vehicle along with your registration.
 Also, make sure there is a copy of your commercial truck insurance quote in your vehicle along with your registration.

 Keep Luggage Secure

-Whether you’re packing a few duffel bags or you have several sets of luggage that need to be packed for the road trip it needs to be secured.
+Whether you’re packing a few duffel bags or you have several sets of carry-on luggage that need to be packed for the road trip it needs to be secured.
 Loose luggage could be a distraction for the driver.
 If you plan on securing the luggage to the outside of the car such as the rooftop or truck bed, you’ll want to make sure you have the right devices to keep it from falling off or slipping around.
 You can invest in a luggage rack or truck bed liner to solve this problem.